krailerkm/rcms-2012-sr-project/example_database/README.md

-# DATA EXAMPLE DATAS & TABLES
+# Example datas & tables

 ## How to Import by phpmyADMIN